Health Utilities Index: Current use

 Since its development, HUI classification systems have been used extensively in clinical studies.
 HUI-2 and HUI-3 are used to elicit health status score from respondents which are converted to health utility scores.
 Health utility scores are then used in clinical trials to assess quality-adjusted life years as a result of clinical interventions.
 HUI has been studied in disease states across the health spectrum including cancer, stroke, and mental health.
 Examples of treatments include comparisons between two or more pharmaceuticals, medical devices, and other medical technologies.

 Quality-adjusted life years are calculated by multiplying the number of life years gained by the health utility.
 The adjustment accounts for the changes in health-related quality of life for a given health state as a result of treatment.
 Common applications include cost-effectiveness analysis and comparative-effectiveness analysis which are types of economic analysis.
-These type of analyses are used to inform decisions about the amount of value a particular treatment provides relative to other treatments at a population level of health.
+These types of analyses are used to inform decisions about the amount of value a particular treatment provides relative to other treatments at a population level of health.